pengyuan-zhou/icarus/simulation/set1/README.md

 simulation:
 for each group size, the nodes are equally divided to groups of the size.
 The workloads are also equally distributed to groups.
-Generating one group leader for each group, which has far smaller latency to member than to datastore.
+Generating one group leader for each group. member-leader link normally has smaller delay than leader-datastore link.
+When group size increases, higher proportion of member-leader links have larger delay than leader-datastore link.
+Because larger group size means more distributed nodes.
+And then more nodes are fetching data directly from datastore.

+When "group size" equals to number of nodes, there is only one group, meaning there are no groups.
+All workloads are distributed to nodes randomly.
+All nodes fetch data from data store.

 Member can only get to datastore via leader.
 Leader can only get to another leader via datastore.

-When "group size" equals to number of nodes, there is only one group, meaning there are no groups.
-All workloads are distributed to nodes randomly.
-All nodes are forced to fetch data from data store(according to paper assumption)..

 ##requirement to simplify config